On proper splinters in positive characteristic: Introduction

+We observe that both Theorems~\labelcref{thm:O-splinter,thm:O-gFr} hold without any ($\bbQ$-)Gorenstein assumption and in fact without any restrictions on the singularities of $X$ nor $Y$.
+Again, this is made possible by the systematic use of the exceptional inverse image functor.
+For the sake of illustration, we show in \cref{cor:splinter-gFr-K-eq} that the splinter property is invariant under $K$-equivalence of \emph{terminal} varieties, by utilizing the fact stated in \cref{prop:K_equvialence-eqivalence_implies_small_birational_map}\labelcref{item:temrinal} that a $K$-equivalence between two such varieties induces a small birational map.
+Note however that, in positive characteristic, splinters and globally $F$-regular varieties may have worse singularities\,; in fact, both the splinter property and global $F$-regularity are expected to locally be the analogues of klt singularities in the complex setting.

-\begin{orga} In \cref{S:reflexive_sheaes_and_dualizing_complexes,S:prelim_splinters_globF,S:invariance_small_birat_maps}, we mostly fix notation and collect basic and known facts about splinters and globally $F$-regular varieties.
-Our first new contributions are contained in \cref{S:LD-splinter,S:LD-globF}.
-Notably, the use of the exceptional inverse image functor makes its first appearance in \cref{SS:lift-splinter}, where we observe that the splinter property lifts along finite surjective morphisms $\pi\colon Y \to X$ of Noetherian schemes such that $\pi^!\mcO_X \cong \mcO_Y$, under the condition that either $H^0(Y, \mcO_Y)$ is a field or $H^0(X,\mcO_X) = H^0(Y,\mcO_Y)$.
+\begin{orga} In \cref{S:reflexive_sheaes_and_dualizing_complexes,S:prelim_splinters_globF,S:invariance_small_birat_maps}, we mostly fix notation and collect basic and known facts about reflexive sheaves and Weil divisors, inverse image functors, traces, and splinters and globally $F$-regular varieties.
+Our first new contributions are contained in \cref{S:LD-splinter,S:LD-globF} dealing respectively with splinters and globally $F$-regular varieties.
+Notably, the use of the exceptional inverse image functor makes its first appearance in \cref{SS:lift-splinter}, where we prove the key \cref{lem:splinter_ascend_pi_!} stating in particular that the splinter property lifts along finite surjective morphisms $\pi\colon Y \to X$ of Noetherian schemes such that $\pi^!\mcO_X \cong \mcO_Y$ as coherent sheaves on $Y$ with $H^0(Y, \mcO_Y)$ a field or $H^0(X,\mcO_X) = H^0(Y,\mcO_Y)$.